bpmcdevitt/brendan.mcdevitt.tech/about.md

 ---

 I am an aspiring security researcher working as a *nix administrator.
-I like to program in python and play fast paced deathmatch video games.
+I like to program in python and ruby. i also like to play fast paced deathmatch video games.
 I try to better myself each day.
 If you would like to reach out, I can be reached via:

 - email - bpmcdevitt[at]thelinuxspace[dot]com